 I’ve said before that bikes and trains go together like gin and tonic.
 They compliment each other beautifully as modes of transport and as vessels of recreation.
-The way they move you has a certain sense of romance and a Zen quality that, unlike driving, goes at least some way to being in touch with the natural order of things.
+The way they move you has a certain quality that, unlike driving, goes at least some way to being in touch with the natural order of things.

-The relationship between bikes and trains extends through the annals of time and to the way land is used and shared between the two modes and there’s no better example of that in recent times than the rise (resurgence?) of the rail trail.
+The relationship between bikes and trains also extends to the way land is used and shared between the two modes and there’s no better example of that in recent times than the rise (resurgence?) of the rail trail.
 There are many rail trails in Australia including the one running through the Dularcha National Park on the Sunshine Coast which is where I’ll be riding today and also taking in the Ewen Maddock Dam circuit.
 Dularcha also pays special homage to the bike plus train relationship because it features a disused railway tunnel which adds a piece of extra special interest to the ride.

 The ride starts in the town of Mooloolah Valley in the Sunshine Coast hinterland which, complete with it’s own train station, makes for the perfect bike plus train destination with no car required.
 And that’s what I’m planning for my next visit here but, unfortunately, (and somewhat hypocritically) circumstances on this occasion have dictated, albeit rare, car usage for me so you’ll have to stay tuned for a report on the full bike sans car experience……hey, I said I’d always fully declare when I had to chicken out and use a car so quit pulling faces already.